-Homemade Caribbean Habanero Hot Sauce is the real deal, and easy to make in your own kitchen, if you dare!
+Homemade Habanero Hot Sauce ~ this homemade hot sauce is the real deal, and so easy to make in your own kitchen, if you dare!

 True hot sauce lovers are a brotherhood and sisterhood unto themselves.